Noobitious/htd-lync6-home-assistant/README.md

      ```

 ## Potentially Useful Automations

+For these examples, make a "helper of type media_player called "ceiling_speakers".

 You can shut down all zones at night like this:
 ```
 alias: Daily Ceiling Speaker Shutdown